mdefenders-actions/ci-code-quality/README.md

 Example test cases:

-- Returns markdown with coverage and report
+- Returns Markdown with coverage and report
-- Returns markdown with default message if report is empty
+- Returns Markdown with a default message if the report is empty
 - Handles zero coverage

 To run the tests: